-If you can't install iOS 16 or iPadOS 16.1 on your iPhone or iPad
+If you can’t install the latest version of iOS or iPadOS on your iPhone or iPad

 If your device doesn't support new software

-- Update to the latest version of iOS or iPadOS that's available to you.
+If your device is compatible, then update to the latest version of iOS or iPadOS that is available to you.

 If you have a compatible device but your iPhone or iPad won't update, try following the steps below.